-The Department of Geosciences at Indiana University—Purdue University Fort Wayne currently has three professors and two assistant professors of geology, including the internationally recognized paleontologist Dr. James O. Farlow.
+The Department of Geosciences at Indiana University—Purdue University Fort Wayne currently has three professors and two associate professors of geology, including the internationally recognized paleontologist Dr. James O. Farlow.
 Also Dr. Dipak Chowdhury holds an emeritus position and continues to teach and conduct research.

 Students pursuing geology degrees will find diverse and challenging research programs which encourage active participation.
 Most of the research is in the field and many trips are organized by the faculty each year.
 These field trips give students the opportunity to exercise their classroom learning on how to identify geologic formations, fossils, and minerals.